 If the information provided is sufficient for the issuing bank, the chargeback will be denied.
 If not, you can expect to see the chargeback debit hit your account shortly.

-The merchant still has the option to allow the chargeback to stand, so that they can fight it.
+The merchant still has the option to allow the chargeback to stand so that they can fight it.
 Verifi and Ethoca are two of the major companies that offer chargeback alerts.

 No chargeback alert company has a relationship with every existing issuing bank, so they aren't able to intercept all chargebacks — just those that originate from the banks in their networks.
 Some chargeback representment companies act as alert resellers, providing a single portal to receive and respond to both Verifi and Ethoca alerts.
 This gives merchants the most comprehensive chargeback alert coverage available, but also results in duplicate alerts from banks that are signed up with both networks.